CXCR5

 This section has been translated automatically.

 CXCR5 (acronym for CXC motif chemokine receptor 5) is a receptor protein from the chemokine receptor family.
-This receptor type is found in particular on lymphocytes ( B and T lymphocytes) and can be detected in particularly high density on cells of Burkitt's lymphoma.
+The receptor protein is encoded by the CXCR5 gene of the same name (C-X-C Motif Chemokine Receptor 5), which is localized on chromsome 11q23.3.
+The CXCR5 receptor type is found in particular on lymphocytes (B and T lymphocytes) and can be detected in particularly high density on Burkitt's lymphoma cells.
 CXCR5 is activated by a cytokine, the CXC motif chemokine CXCL13 (BCA-1), and plays an important role in the targeted attraction (chemotaxis) of B cells.

 General information